SBS World News: Theme music

 From 1980 to 1991, Processional Fanfare by the Philip Jones Brass Ensemble was used as the main theme.
 Since 1991, the World News and World News Australia themes have been written by Australian composer Nigel Westlake.

 Bulletins

 SBS World News

 SBS World News is broadcast nightly at 6:30 pm and is Australia's only locally-produced news bulletin that focuses on world events.
-It is presented by Janice Petersen from Sunday to Thursday, and Anton Enus on Friday and Saturday.
+It is presented by Janice Petersen from Sunday to Thursday and Catalina Flórez on Friday and Saturday.
 Finance is presented by Ricardo Gonçalves on weeknights.

 Fill in presenters for the bulletin include: Ricardo Gonçalves and Darren Mara (News); Robert Grasso, Mariana Rudan and Lucy Zelić (Sport); and Catalina Flórez, Virginia Langeberg or Darren Mara (Finance).

 SBS World News Late

 SBS World News Late was originally known as World News at Nine (reflecting its original 9:00 pm position), then as World News Tonight when it moved to 9:30 pm.
 It no longer has any branding distinct from the main 6:30 pm bulletin.
 In 2012, the bulletin moved to a later timeslot of 10:30 pm.

 Regular presenters for this bulletin include Ricardo Gonçalves, Darren Mara and Catalina Flórez.
 Occasional presenters for the bulletin include Virginia Langeberg and Lin Evlin.

 Previous presenters include Anton Enus, Ben Fajzullin, Neena Mairata, Amrita Cheema, Indira Naidoo and PJ Madam.